MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/logs/capture-tcp-dump-linux-node-aks.md

 > [!NOTE]
 > Running tcpdump without filtering parameters could increase the pcap file size  specially for long run
 > So we recommend you to add filters like source & destination also port
-> For example you can filter for destination ip/host or port :
+> For example you can filter for destination ip/host or port : </br>
-> $ tcpdump dst 192.168.1.100 or using FQDN
+> $ tcpdump dst 192.168.1.100 or using FQDN</br>
 > $ tcpdump port http or port ftp or port smtp or port imap or port pop3 or port telnet

 While the trace is running, replicate your issue many times.
 This action ensures the issue has been captured within the TCP dump.
 Note the time stamp while you replicate the issue.
 To stop the packet capture when you're done, press Ctrl+C: